How To Choose a Pest Control Company

 - Determine the best and safest course of action.

-- Use chemical controls only when required, and always along with other solutions for effective long-term pest management.
+- Employ chemical controls only when absolutely necessary, and always in combination with other solutions for effective long-term pest management.